 Avoiding embarrassing the person:

 Although it is prohibited to shake hands with the opposite gender, as brought from the Poskim above, nonetheless care must be taken not to offend or hurt the other person whose hand is not being shaken, or whose outstretched hand remains suspended in the air without a return gesture.
-A polite explanation of the issue or other act of acceptable reason of avoidance is to be expressed in such situations.
+A polite explanation of the issue, or other acceptable reason of avoidance, is to be expressed in such situations.
 The following should be done:

 Stories associated with hand shaking of famous personalities:

-The Munkatcher Rebbe and the Queen of Holand: The Queen Wilhelmina of Holand once cam to meet the previous Munkatcher Rebbe [Minhcas Elazar] to receive a blessing due to her being childless.
+The Munkatcher Rebbe and the Queen of Holland: The Queen Wilhelmina of Holland once came to meet the previous Munkatcher Rebbe [Minchas Elazar] to receive a blessing to have children [she was childless].
 Upon her outstretching her hand to shake the Rebbe’s hand the Rebbe replied that it is unbefitting for a commoner to touch the hand of her majesty.
 The queen was very impressed and it made a positive impression upon her.
 The queen subsequently gave birth to a daughter.

 See Shach 157/10; 195/20; Od Yosef Chaiy Shoftim p.
 151